 For most visas you’ll provide a digital photo of your face using a smartphone app.
 You will not have to give your fingerprints.

 For a small number of low volume routes (to be confirmed later this year) you’ll need to go to an overseas visa application centre to have your photo taken.

 You’ll continue to submit your fingerprints and a photo at an overseas visa application centre.

-The points-based system will include a route for skilled workers who have a job offer from an approved employer sponsor.
+The points-based system will include a route for skilled migrant workers who have a job offer from an approved employer sponsor.
 Skilled workers will typically be people undertaking permanent employment in the UK on the following types of UK work visa:

 If you earn less than this – but no less than £20,480 – you may still be able to apply by ‘trading’ points on specific characteristics against your salary.
 For example, if you have a job offer in a shortage occupation or have a PhD relevant to the job.